-In a matter of a few short weeks, I’ll be forced by my husband and the HOA to take down my holiday decor, even though I’ve had no time to properly enjoy it.
-I honestly feel like I’m Moira Rose handing my wigs over to the feds…
+In a matter of a few short weeks, I’ll be forced by my husband (and the HOA) to take down my holiday decor, which quite simply feels as if I’m Moira Rose handing my wigs over to the feds…

 But alas, the show must go on!
-Even though I can’t display my holiday decor 365 days a year, I can at least organize and store it in a way that showcases all its shining glory; while also keeping it safe from damage and making it easier to unpack the following year.
+Even though I can’t display my holiday decor 365 days a year, at least I can organize and store it in a way that makes it easier to unpack next year.

 Let’s start with the basics…